espressif/arduino-esp32/docs/source/tutorials/partition_table.rst

 1. **Name**

     Is the partition name and must be a unique name.
-This name is not relevant for the system and the size must be at maximum of 16-chars.
+This name is not relevant for the system and the size must be at maximum of 16-chars (no special chars).

 2. **Type**